4rtist3/4rtist3.github.io/_posts/2024-02-01-Zero-Knowledge-and-Groth16-protocol.md

 - ...

 # Groth16
-Consider an arithmetic circuit with addition and multiplication gates over $F$.
+Consider an arithmetic circuit with addition and multiplication gates over $\mathbb{F}$.

 Groth16 is a technique allows you to prove with ZK that you know the values make the arithmetic circuit consistent.